edelstone/tints-and-shades/README.md

 ## Feedback and contributing

-This project is open source and I’d love your help!

-If you notice a bug or want a feature added please [file an issue on GitHub](https://github.com/edelstone/tints-and-shades/issues/new).
-If you don’t have an account there, just [email me](mailto:contact@maketintsandshades.com) the details.
+If you notice a bug or want a feature added please [file an issue on GitHub](https://github.com/edelstone/tints-and-shades/issues/new) or just [email me](mailto:contact@maketintsandshades.com) the details.

-If you’re a developer and want to help with the project, please comment on [open issues](https://github.com/edelstone/tints-and-shades/issues) or create a new one and communicate your intentions.
-Once we agree on a path forward you can just make a pull request and take it to the finish line.
+If you’d like to contribute, comment on an [open issue](https://github.com/edelstone/tints-and-shades/issues) or open a new one describing your approach.
+Once aligned, submit a PR.

 ## Local development